-Applications for Co-op Work Experience are accepted by the Student Engagement Officer.
+Applications for Co-op Work Experience are accepted by Career Services.
 Students can complete a Coop term (4 months, full-time employment) following the successful completion of 30 or more program credits prior to their first Co-op Work Term.

 The Alberta Government provides up-to-date information on Alberta’s occupational profiles including wage and salary information.
 Click on the link to find out more.

 Planning your course schedule according to availability and prerequisites requires some consideration.